-• IP address
+o IP address

-Displays the IP address of the robotic arm controller.
+Displays the IP address of the currently linked robotic arm controller.

-Payload
+o Payload

-Displays the current default load parameters of the arm

-• Robotic arm status

-Normal: The robotic arm is not in motion, but is ready to go into motion.
+Displays the current default load parameters of the arm Robotic arm status o Normal: The robotic arm is not in motion, but is ready to go into motion.

-Motion: The robotic arm is in motion.
+o Motion: The robotic arm is in motion.

-Stop: The robotic arm is in motion stop.
+o Stop: The robotic arm is in motion stop.

-Pause: The robotic arm is in motion pause.
+o Pause: The robotic arm is in motion pause.

-• mode
+o mode

-The current control mode of the robotic arm, default is position mode.
+The mode the robotic arm is currently in, default is [position mode] Position information o Simulation robotic arm:

-Position information

-The current position information of the robot arm, contains [X, Y, Z, R, P, Y], or [X, Y, Z, Rx, Ry, Rz] if the axis angle display mode is selected

-Real robotic arm/simulation robotic arm
+The position information that the robot arm is currently in, contains [X, Y, Z, R, P, Y], or [X, Y, Z, Rx, Ry, Rz] if the axis angle display mode is selected real robotic arm/simulation robotic arm o Real arm: